About Snowflake Notebooks

 An example notebook in the Snowsight UI

-Snowflake Notebooks offers two types of runtimes: warehouse runtime and container runtime.
-Notebooks rely on virtual warehouses and/or Snowpark Container Services compute pools to provide the compute resource.
-For both architectures, SQL and Snowpark queries are always pushed down to execute on the warehouse for optimized performance.
+Snowflake Notebooks offer two distinct runtimes, each designed for specific workloads: Warehouse Runtime and Container Runtime.
+Notebooks utilize compute resources from either virtual warehouses (for Warehouse Runtime) or Snowpark Container Services compute pools (for Container Runtime) to execute your code.
+For both runtimes, SQL and Snowpark queries are always pushed down to execute on the warehouse for optimized performance.

-The warehouse runtime gives you the fastest way to start, with a familiar warehouse environment that is generally available.
-The container runtime provides a more flexible environment that can support many different types of workloads, including SQL analytics and data engineering.
-You can install additional Python packages if the container runtime doesn’t include what you need by default.
+The Warehouse Runtime offers the fastest way to start, with a familiar and generally available warehouse environment.
+The Container Runtime provides a more flexible environment that can support many different types of workloads, including SQL analytics and data engineering.
+You can install additional Python packages if the Container Runtime doesn’t include what you need by default.
 Container runtime also comes in CPU and GPU versions that have many popular ML packages pre-installed, making them ideal for ML and deep learning workloads.

 The following table shows supported features for each type of runtime.
 You can use this table to help decide which runtime is the right choice for your use case.